 - the sale of alcohol by retail;

-- · the supply of alcohol by or on behalf of a club;
+- the supply of alcohol by or on behalf of a club;

 - the provision of regulated entertainment i.e.

-- o the performance of a play,
+- the performance of a play,

-- o exhibition of film,
+- exhibition of film,

 - o indoor sporting event,

 - o boxing or wrestling entertainment [indoor and outdoor],

 - o performance of live music,

-- o playing of recorded music.
+- o playing of recorded music,

-- o a performance of dance,
+- a performance of dance,

 - entertainment of a similar description to performance of live music, playing of recorded music and dance).

-NB - Only where the entertainment takes place in the presence of an Audience audience for the purpose of entertaining that audience.
+NB - Only where the entertainment takes place in the presence of a public audience for the purpose of entertaining that audience.
+Private entertainment is not considered regulated unless it is subject to a charge made with a view to profit.

-the provision of late night refreshment.
+• the provision of late night refreshment (hot food and drink between 11pm and 5am)